verial/gazbo/Notes-on-BLDC-Drive-and-Hoverboard-motors.md

 *This complicates things if dead time is to be taken into account.*

-Our deadtime is configured to 32 counts at T ck_int, which I believe equates directly to 32 counts of u/v/w, so actually it's effect IS quite large (motors start turning at ~40, probably because below this Iuv is zero...).
+Our deadtime d is configured to 32 counts at T ck_int, which I believe equates directly to 32 counts of u/v/w, so actually it's effect IS quite large (motors start turning at ~40, probably because below this Iuv is zero...).

 ## Towards a quieter drive